UnionInternationalCheminsdeFer/OSDM/spec/models.md

 ### Products

-Products are the products actually offered by the OSDM provider, either directly or either as distributor if the OSDM provider itself retrieves the products  (or constitutive fares) from another provider.
+Products are the products actually offered by the distributor.
 Products resources contain all the conditions and attributes of the product, regardless of the actual sale case.
 Typically this matches commercial products having the same name and recognizable common sales & after sales characteristics.